piquelab/QuASAR/README.md

-QuASAR
+QuASAR: Quantitative allele specific expression of reads
 ========
-Quantitative allele specific expression of reads: joint genotyping and inference of ASE for RNA-Seq data.
+Joint genotyping and inference of ASE for RNA-Seq data.

 ```S
 require(devtools)